Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 Here are a few ways in which Angular standalone components can contribute to performance improvements:

-* **Reduced bundle size:** When you build an Angular standalone component as an Angular element, it can help reduce the overall bundle size of your application.
-By including only the necessary code for the standalone component instead of the entire Angular framework.
+* **Reduced bundle size:** You can reduce the overall bundle size of your app by using Angular's standalone feature and eliminating NgModules and the boilerplate code that comes with it.

-* **Independent loading and caching:** Angular standalone components can be loaded and cached independently of the main application.

-* **Isolation and lazy loading:** By encapsulating functionality within standalone components, you can achieve better isolation and lazy loading.
-This means that components and their associated resources are only loaded when they are needed, rather than upfront.
+* **Isolation and lazy loading:** You can enhance the performance by encapsulating functionality within standalone components which helps to load all the resource only when it is lazy loaded.

-* **Reusability and code modularity:** Angular standalone components promote reusability and code modularity.
-By building components that are self-contained and independent, you can easily reuse them across multiple applications or parts of an application.
+* **Reusability:** Angular standalone components are self-contained, independent, and can be re-utilized across the application.

 # Bundle size